peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 (a) User specifies parameters and values to benchmark.
 (b) Tensile benchmarks all parameter combinations for a user-specified problem size.
 (c) Tensile selects the fastest parameter combination which is now labeled determined and will subsequently be used.
-In practice, this parameters isn’t used, since globally prefered parameters are set as defaults in Tensile and don’t need to be re-benchmarked.
+In practice, this parameters isn’t used, since globally preferred parameters are set as defaults in Tensile and don’t need to be re-measured.

 Step 3: Fork Parameters:

 Rather than continuing to determine globally fastest parameters, which eventually leads to a single fastest kernel, forking creates many different kernels, all of which will be considered for use.
-All forked parameters are considered determined, i.e., they aren't benchmarked to determine which is fastest.
+All forked parameters are considered determined, i.e., they aren't measured to determine which is fastest.
 The above Figure shows 7 kernels being forked in Step 3.

 Step 4: Benchmark Fork Parameters: